- Release Notes >

 Upgrading your MongoDB instance to 5.0 and setting

-featureCompatibilityVersion to 5.0
+featureCompatibilityVersion to 5.0 will delete any

 pre-existing geoHaystack indexes.